 For many of us, hot irons fall through the cleaning cracks, which could be a major mistake – especially if we’ve spent time and money investing in them (because, let’s be honest, they’re not exactly cheap).
 Not only will keeping hair straighteners in tip-top condition help them to work better, but it could be better for the condition of our lengths in the long run, too.

 Why is it important to clean them?
-Much like our hairbrushes, they can be magnets for product build-up (think serums, creams and root cover-ups), skin cells, natural oils, grime, dust, dirt and bacteria.
+Much like the best hair dryers, straighteners can be magnets for product build-up (think serums, creams and root cover-ups), skin cells, natural oils, grime, dust, dirt and bacteria.
 When this accumulates, it spells bad news for the plates – it can prevent them from gliding through hair smoothly, resulting in a greater likelihood of snags and heat damage by having to repeatedly go back over the same section of hair in order to achieve the kind of results that we used to get when they were brand new and residue-free.